 Charity Law Update

-We are grateful to Anthony Collins Solicitors for their support for the Governance Hub.
-They regularly provide updates on charity law at meetings and you can sign up to receive regular charity law e-briefings via their website or contact them about any legal services.
+We are grateful to Anthony Collins Solicitors for their support and regular updates on charity law at meetings and events.
+You can sign up to receive their regular e-briefings via the Anthony Collins website or contact them about any legal services.
 We also produce some financial information updates.

 Below are some recent highlights of law and procedural changes that affect charities.

 Fundraising Regulator and the Code of Fundraising Practice: Registered charities in England and Wales can now apply to register with The Fundraising Regulator.
-Organisations which have paid the fundraising levy will already be registered with the Fundraising Regulator and should have access to the badge.
-The cost for charities that have not paid the levy is £50 in return for which the charities will receive access details for the Registration Pack - containing the 'Registered With' badge in several formats and guidelines for badge usage.
+Charities with fundraising costs of over £100,000 are asked to pay an annual levy.
+Charities with lower fundraising costs can register for a flat fee of £50 a year.
+In return for paying the levy, charities will receive access details for the Registration Pack - containing the 'Registered With' badge in several formats and guidelines for badge usage.

 In 2016 the Charity Commission revised its guidance on fundraising and the Institute of Fundraising has produced a free handbook called Trustees and Fundraising: A practical handbook to complement the official Charity Commission CC20 guidance on fundraising for trustees.

 Data Protection: There are going to be major changes in Data Protection Law coming into effect in May 2018.
-Anthony Collins has produced some practical steps for organisations in relation to HR records.
+Anthony Collins has produced some Data Protection guidance for charities.

-Register of People with Significant Control: From 30 June 2016, if your charity is a UK company (usually a company limited by guarantee), then you will now need to file a ‘confirmation statement’ at Companies House in place of an annual return.
+Register of People with Significant Control: If your charity is a UK company (usually a company limited by guarantee), then you will now need to file a ‘confirmation statement’ at Companies House in place of an annual return.
 Visit the Anthony Collins website for more information.
+You can also find more information about People with Significant Control on the Charity Commission website.

 Accruals accounts – guidance and templates: The Charity Commission has published the following, to help non-company charities with incomes of less than £500,000 prepare their trustees’ annual report and accrual accounts in accordance with Charities SORP FRS 102: